-The Gallipoli campaign was an amphibious landing in the Dardanelles Strait in modern Turkey, that sought to knock the Ottoman Empire out of WW I. The landings were exceptionally daring for the time, but they failed to achieve their objectives.
-The Gallipoli campaign lasted from April 1915 to January 1918, it cost tens of thousands of lives and it was was regarded as a complete failure for the allies.
+The Gallipoli campaign was an amphibious landing in the Dardanelles Strait in modern Turkey that sought to knock the Ottoman Empire out of WW I. The landings were exceptionally daring for the time, but they failed to achieve their objectives.
+The Gallipoli campaign lasted from April 1915 to January 1918.
+It cost tens of thousands of lives, and it was regarded as a complete failure for the allies.
 Why did the allies fail to achieve their objectives?
-The Gallipoli campaign was hampered by poor planning, inadequate intelligence and stubborn Turkish resistance.
+The Gallipoli campaign was hampered by poor planning, inadequate intelligence, and stubborn Turkish resistance.

-The First World War, began in the Autumn of 1914 when the German army invaded first Belgium and then France.
-The pushed on to the River Marne, only a short distance from the French capital and probably victory.
-The German advance was halted by the French army at the First Battle of the Marne.
+The First World War began in the Autumn of 1914 when the German army invaded Belgium and then France.
+They pushed on to the River Marne, only a short distance from the French capital and probably victory.
+The French army halted the German advance at the First Battle of the Marne.
 The entire might of the French army was required to beat back the German advance.
-The Allied counterattack also came to a halt and by the winter of 1914, the war on the western front had become a bloody stalemate.
+The Allied counterattack also came to a halt, and by the winter of 1914, the war on the western front had become a bloody stalemate.
 The situation on the eastern front was somewhat similar.
 In the autumn of 1914, the Russian army had invaded Prussia from the Baltic States.
 Two huge armies poured into the east of Prussia.

 Strategy of the Allies

-The British and the French were appalled by the bloody battles on the western front.
-They wanted a way that would allow them to attack the Central Powers and in this way to provide some relief for the hard-pressed British and French troops in Flanders and Northern France.
-The British suggested that the allies use their naval superiority to inflict a decisive defeat on the Ottoman Empire.
-The idea of seizing the Dardanelles Straits was soon mooted after the Ottoman Turks joined the war on the side of the Central Powers.
-The British believed that their navy, by far the strongest in the world would be able to land a decisive blow against the Turks.
-The British navy argued that the allies land a large force of soldiers on the Straits.
-They would then be in a position to launch an attack on the Ottoman Capital of Constantinople.
-Another one of the objectives of the campaign were to secure a sea route to Russian and to protect its southern Black Sea flank.
+By far the strongest in the world, the British believed that their navy would be able to land a decisive blow against the Turks.
+The British navy argued that the allies landed a large force of soldiers on the Straits.
+They would then be in a position to launch an attack on the Ottoman capital of Constantinople.
+Another one of the campaign's objectives was to secure a sea route to Russian and protect its southern Black Sea flank.
 It would also allow the western allies to supply the Russian army with badly needed arms and equipment.

 The campaign began with a failed naval attack by British and French ships on the Dardanelles Straits in February-March 1915.
-Bad luck meant that the Allied expedition was discovered by the Turks.
-They mined the Dardanelles as the allies approached and they destroyed several vessels.
-The Turks alerted by the naval attack began to pour reinforcements into the area.
+Bad luck meant that the Turks discovered the Allied expedition.
+They mined the Dardanelles as the allies approached, and they destroyed several vessels.
+The Turks, alerted by the naval attack, began to pour reinforcements into the area.
 In the wake of the failed naval attack, preparations began for large-scale troop landings on the Gallipoli Peninsula.
 The British War Secretary Lord Kitchener appointed General Ian Hamilton as commander of British forces for the operation.
-Hamilton had under his command, a very diverse army, he had soldiers and marines, from Australia, New Zealand, and the French colonies along with British Regiments.
+Under his command, Hamilton had a very diverse army, had soldiers and marines, from Australia, New Zealand, and the French colonies and British Regiments.

 The allies assembled for the invasion on the Greek island of Lemnos.
-The Turks boosted their defences in the Straits.
-The defence of the Dardanelles was conducted by the German general Liman von Sanders.
-He predicted that the allies would launch an amphibious operation and he placed the troops at the points in the Dardanelles Strait.
-He advised the Ottoman High Command to station Ottoman troops along the shores of the Straits, one point he selected was the Gallipoli peninsula.
-This was to prove correct and it was this narrow strip of land jutting into the sea was the allies prime objective.
+The Turks boosted their defenses in the Straits.
+The German general Liman von Sanders conducted the defense of the Dardanelles.
+He predicted that the allies would launch an amphibious operation, and he placed the troops at the points in the Dardanelles Strait.
+He advised the Ottoman High Command to station Ottoman troops along the Straits' shores.
+One location he selected was the Gallipoli peninsula.
+This was to prove correct, and it was this narrow strip of land jutting into the sea was the allies prime objective.
 On the 25th of April, 1915, the Allies landed their forces on the Gallipoli Peninsula.
 Despite suffering heavy casualties, they managed to establish two beachheads.
 The first was at Helles on the southern of the Peninsula.
 The other beachhead was at Gaba Tepe that faced the Aegean Sea.
 Many Anzacs landed here, so many that it came to be called Anzac Cove.
 The Turks proved to be stubborn fighters and fought for every inch of the Peninsula.